ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Selectors

-IPLD Selectors are a form of graph query (or, a way to specify a traversal, if you prefer that mental model) over IPLD data.
+IPLD selectors are a form of graph query over IPLD data.
+They can also be thought of as a way to specify a [traversal](#traversal).
 [More about IPLD Selectors](https://ipld.io/glossary/#selectors)

 ### SFS